'This is my hijab. Why should I take it off?' Woman visiting Manitoba confronts self-proclaimed 'Nazi'

 "His comments actually shocked me a lot and then I was scared too," she said.

 Fatima was in Manitoba to visit family in early July.
-She and her family were driving in Pinawa, a small town about 95 kilometres northeast of Winnipeg, when they got lost.
+She and her family were driving about 100 kilometres northeast of Winnipeg, when they got lost.

-Fatima said when she stopped to ask a stranger for directions, he called her a "parasite" and hurled racist insults at her.
+Fatima said when she stopped in a parking lot to ask a stranger for directions, he called her a "parasite" and hurled racist insults at her.
+A witness later identified to CBC the area as near Seven Sisters Dam.

 "You are being racist," Fatima can be heard telling the man in the video.